Pikey Peak Short Trek: 9 Days In The Khumbu Region

-Major Highlight of Pikey Peak Trekking
+Major Highlight of Pikey Peak Short Trek

 - Stunning mountain views - Ascend Pike Peak (4,065 meters) for stunning sunrise and sunset views of Mt.
 Everest, Makalu, Kanchenjunga, and other renowned Himalayan peaks.